-In addition to special collections, Xwi7xwa has research librarians expert in Indigenous areas, and is an international leader in Indigenous classification research.
+In addition to special collections, the library has research librarians knowledgeable in Indigenous subject areas, and is an international leader in Indigenous classification research.

-Reference librarians are available to help you access the resources of the Xwi7xwa library and anyone with a UBC Library card may borrow materials.
+Reference librarians are available to help you access Xwi7xwa Library’s resources and anyone with a UBC Library card may borrow materials.

 Unaffiliated with UBC?
 If so, UBC Library offers an Aboriginal Borrowing Card, available to any self-identified Indigenous (First Nations, Metis, and Inuit) person in Canada.